Reinforcing the Youth Guarantee

 The Youth Guarantee is a commitment by all Member States to ensure that all young people under the age of 25 years receive a good quality offer of employment, continued education, apprenticeship or traineeship within a period of four months of becoming unemployed or leaving formal education (Council Recommendation of April 2013).
 Since 2014, each year more than 3.5 million young people registered in the YG accepted an offer of employment, continued education, a traineeship or an apprenticeship.

-The President-designate of the European Commission, Ursula von der Leyen, pointed out in her Political Guidelines that ‘Building on the success (of the Youth Guarantee), (she) will turn the Youth Guarantee into a permanent instrument to fight youth unemployment.
-It should have an increased budget and regular reporting to ensure it delivers what it promises in every Member State’.
+The President-designate of the European Commission, Ursula von der Leyen, pointed out in her Political Guidelines that ‘Building on the success (of the Youth Guarantee), (she) will turn the Youth Guarantee into a permanent instrument to fight youth unemployment, with an increased budget and regular reporting to ensure it delivers what it promises in every Member State’.

 On 1 July 2020, the European Commission published a Communication "Youth Employment Support a bridge to jobs for the next generation" and a proposal for a Council Recommendation on "A Bridge to Jobs - Reinforcing the Youth Guarantee' in order to step up the outreach to vulnerable young people now covering people aged 15-29.